Skip to Main Content

 Explore the Conversation

-Above all, research is a conversation.
-People are having conversations about your topic.
-These conversations can be found in the scholarly literature, as well as other formats.
-As a researcher, your job is to access, explore and evaluate the conversation as it occurs in these sources.
-Once you understand the shape of the conversation, you can contribute your own ideas and begin to add to it.
+Research is a conversation.
+People (experts) are having conversations about your topic.
+These conversations can be found in information sources.
+Your job is to access, explore and evaluate the conversation as it occurs in these sources.
+Once you understand the shape of the conversation, you can contribute your own ideas.

-As you turn your topic into a research question or hypothesis, you'll have a clearer sense of the conversation.
-You'll have an idea of what you want to explore further & what questions you want to ask related to the topic.
-As you read more sources, you'll further refine and develop your questions.
+As you read more about the topic, you'll develop a research question or hypothesis, based on questions you want to answer.
+By reading sources, you'll further refine and develop your questions.
 Remember that research is also a conversation between you and your sources & your topic/question.

 To start exploring the research conversation: